Normal view

 For example, if you’re running a business website where you sell software, your navigation should make it easy for visitors to learn about your products.
 In this case, key links might include “Features,” “Solutions,” “Pricing,” and “Resources.”

 Plus, you may want to group similar content under dropdowns to avoid cluttering the top menu with too many items.
+Just make sure the dropdowns are easy to use on mobile devices.

 A mega menu can be particularly helpful for larger sites.
 This basically consists of multiple dropdown menus to help organize large amounts of content, products, or information.